 I was born and raised in Riverside, CA. My parents put a strong focus on appreciation of all types of cultural events, so I was fortunate to be introduced to Broadway musicals, dance and classical music at a very early age.

 I went to Pitzer College, Claremont, CA, where my major was French and French philosophy.

 My other passions are gardening, travel, theater and music.
 I am totally committed to volunteering at the Britt as I believe in what it offers to the community.
 We are so lucky to have access to a full philharmonic orchestra and other world class musical entertainment in such a magical setting.
 I thoroughly enjoy the company of the other volunteers who donate so much time and energy to enhance the Britt experience.
 I have found my "home" on the Britt Hill in the Gift Booth, where I love interacting with the Britt patrons and helping them purchase the best that we have for sale.
-I also enjoy working on the Britt Bash, donating both time and auction items.

 I was born and raised in rural Illinois.
 After getting a BS in Marketing in 1970 I spent a stint in the Army and did a tour in Vietnam.
 Upon returning I obtained an MBA and then spent the bulk of my career in equipment leasing and finance.
 I was transferred to the bay area in 1980 and then had a job move to Portland in 1986.
 I had family in Mt Shasta and the Rogue Valley and became familiar with the Britt Festival and the valley's many benefits during this time.
 In 2003 my wife and I acquired property in the valley and we have been living in the Applegate full time since 2008.
 I became a Britt volunteer in 2011 and enjoyed contributing to the Society's work efforts.